Skip to content

 • Dehydration

-READ ALSO: The importance of fluoride
+READ ALSO: The effects of aspartame on the body

 Mental stimulation and entertainment can reduce Alzheimer’s symptoms.
 No remedy exists for this disorder.
 It will worsen with time.
 Only good assisted living services can help you with a sustainable life model.